-The harvest of garlic in Spain ended in late August, with a total output of about 280000 tons and a reduction of about 20% in the planting area.
-This trend is most obvious in the Castile La Mancha area, which is also the main production area of the country.
+The Spanish garlic harvest ended at the end of August with a total production of about 280,000 tons and a reduction of about 20 percent in the area planted.
+This trend was most evident in the Castilla-La Mancha region, which is also the country’s main production area.

-Earlier this year, after several rounds of negotiations, anpca managed to prevent Brazil from raising tariffs on Spanish garlic.
-“This continues to make Brazil Spain’s main customer outside Europe,” said Luis Fernando In fact, in general, Spanish garlic exports grew by about 10%, taking a place in distant destinations (such as Canada and the United States) and other third markets.
-As a result, it is likely that the inventory for the 2019 harvest will be used up before the 2020 harvest.
+Earlier this year, after several rounds of negotiations, ANPCA managed to prevent Brazil from raising tariffs on Spanish garlic.
+“This continues to make Brazil Spain’s main customer outside Europe,” said Luis Fernando.
+In fact, in general, Spanish garlic exports grew by about 10%, taking place in distant destinations (such as Canada and the United States) and other third markets.
+As a result, the inventory for the 2019 harvest will likely be used up before the 2020 harvest.

-In Andalusia and Castile La Mancha, spring garlic with white skin and purple skin has been planted, while in Castile La Mancha, spring garlic with purple skin has been planted.
-The process will be completed in mid February.
-Luis Fernando Rubio said: “the rent level of the land is very high, which slows down the expansion of the land area to some extent.
+In Andalusia, spring garlic with white skin and purple skin has been planted, while in Castile La Mancha, spring garlic with purple skin has been planted.
+The process will be completed in mid-February.
+Luis Fernando Rubio said: “the rent level of the land is very high, which slows down the land area’s expansion.
 Compared with this year, the rent seems to be stable. “